-To participate in this 12-week virtual community of academic writers, you must be willing to commit to a minimum of an hour of writing per day or five hours per week during the ACW Writing Room hours and maintain a weekly planning and accountability document.
+To participate in this virtual community of academic writers, you must be willing to commit to a minimum of an hour of writing per day or five hours per week during the ACW Writing Room hours and maintain a weekly planning and accountability document.

 The virtual Writing Room will be open Monday-Friday during the following hours:

 - 6 am to noon Mountain